sushiqiren/Intelligent_workflow_of_question_and_answering/README.md

 (RTO 3059), one of Australia’s leading educational institutions with over 30,000 students.
 The website of Swinburne Online handles tens of thousands of visits for general enquires.
 There is a traditional Frequently Asked Questions (FAQ) website on Swinburne Online, which is a collection of commonly asked questions and answers.
 Users usually need to browse through many questions before they can find the answer they are looking for, whilst questions and answers are organized by topic.
 This may cause a certain impact on user experience and satisfaction, and ultimately affected users’ interests.
-In this project, we would like to provide an intelligent workflow for Swinburne Online FAQ website to communicate clearly and effectively, and to provide friendly and professional customer service.
+In this project, I would like to provide an intelligent workflow for Swinburne Online FAQ website to communicate clearly and effectively, and to provide friendly and professional customer service.